ncshy/Linux-Investigations/investigate_stack_x86_64/README.md

     112d:	55                   	push   %rbp
     112e:	48 89 e5             	mov    %rsp,%rbp
 ```
-Similar to before, the base stack frame pointer of the main function(previous stack frame) is copied onto the stack, rsp is then decremented by 8. <br>
+Similar to before, rsp is decremented by 8 and then the base stack frame pointer of the main function(previous stack frame) is copied onto the stack.<br>
 After which, the new rsp is copied to rbp, and this becomes the base stack frame pointer to the add\_vars stack frame.

 ```